cs2113-s25/cs2113-s25.github.io/labs/lab1.md

 We want the line above to print 0 when we run our fixed code.
 Does it?
 If not, go back and take a look at how you fixed your bug and see if you can modify that code so that it prints out 1 for our original test case and 0 for this one.

 # Requirements, submission, and grading

 ## Submission

-Tar up everything in the zip folder you downloaded with `tar -cvf extra_credit.tar *.*` and submit this to BB before the deadline in class.
+Tar up everything in the zip folder you downloaded with `tar -cvf lab1.tar *.*` and submit this to BB before the deadline in class.

 ## Grading